-A new electronic compass to improve the navigation accuracy of moving objects in the high latitudes of the circumpolar regions has been developed at the Tula State University.
+A new electronic compass to improve the accuracy of navigation of moving objects in the high latitudes of the circumpolar regions has been developed at Tula State University.
 The research was carried out at the expense of a grant from the regional government.

 Traditional magnetic and electronic compasses lose their operability in the high latitudes of the circumpolar regions.
 The Tula development increases the sensitivity of the components used in the sensors by using a displaced measuring basis.
-Depending on the geographical location, the device design provides automatic adjustment of its angle.
+Depending on the geographical location, the design of the device provides automatic adjustment of its angle.

 As the IA "TASS" was told in the Ministry of Science and Higher Education, the compass uses a new method for calculating course angles using the Wiener filter.